-• This FTC rule will add time, costs, and complexity for car-buyers and make it harder to conduct online sales.
+- This FTC rule will add time, costs, and complexity for car-buyers and make it harder to conduct online sales.
 Vehicle sales are already extensively regulated with a document-intensive process, yet the FTC finalized these mandates without testing whether they enhance consumer understanding, education or protection.
-Under the rule, every time a consumer asks about a specific vehicle or monthly payments, it would involve new written forms harming the industry's ability to streamline and modernize the car buying process.

-• The VSR is duplicative as all the harms the rule is aimed at addressing are already against the law, and the agency presently has sufficient enforcement authority to police any alleged wrongdoing.
-The rule will duplicate and, in some cases, conflict with, extensive state and federal laws that protect consumers (e.g., the Federal Truth-in-Lending Act and federal and state prohibitions against unfair and deceptive practices).
-The rule introduces ambiguous terms such as "express informed consent" and states that a customer signature by itself will NOT suffice, contrary to many state laws.

-• The VSR dramatically increases the FTC's power without an informed regulatory process and will harm small businesses.
-The rule empowers the FTC to issue \$51,744 fines against dealers for violating any of its unnecessary and vague requirements.
-The rule also imposes new recordkeeping burdens that more closely resemble retention requirements for supervised financial institutions, such as forcing dealers to capture every written communication with vehicle shoppers, including texts.
+Under the rule, every time a consumer asks about a specific vehicle or monthly payments, it would involve new written forms harming the industry's ability to streamline and modernize the car buying process. - The VSR is unnecessary and duplicative as all the harms the FTC's rule is aimed at addressing are already against the law, and the agency presently has sufficient enforcement authority to police any alleged wrongdoing.
+The rule will duplicate and, in some cases, conflict with, extensive state and federal laws that protect consumers (e.g., the Federal Truth-in-Lending Act).
+The rule introduces ambiguous terms such as "express informed consent" and states that a customer signature by itself will NOT suffice, contrary to many state laws. - The FTC's rule dramatically increases the agency's power without an informed regulatory process and will severely harm small businesses.
+The rule empowers the FTC to issue \$51,744 per violation fines against dealers for unnecessary and vague requirements.
+The rule also imposes new recordkeeping burdens that more closely resemble retention requirements for supervised financial institutions, such as forcing dealers to capture every written communication, including texts.